colemanimhoff/fundamentals/react-redux/README.md

 React is the code which determines what a React Component is and how components work together ReactDOM takes the components and builds the virtual DOM

-## Buidling Components, Not Templates
+## Building Components, Not Templates

 Separation of Concerns - reducing coupling and increasing cohesion